-- · You have installed an SMTP server. - You have added users and groups to your XProtect system in the Management Client on the Roles node in the Site Navigation pane.
+- You have installed an SMTP server. - You have added users and groups to your XProtect system in the Management Client on the Roles node in the Site Navigation pane.
 On the relevant role, select the Users and Groups tab. - If you upgraded your system from a previous version of XProtect, you must restart the Mobile Server to enable the two-step verification feature.

-In Management Client or Management Application, perform these steps:
+In the Management Client, perform these steps: